 We're excited to share an important milestone in our ongoing commitment to modernising and enhancing the quality of ANZCA’s training programs.

-As part of our focus on delivering a consistent, contemporary, and high-quality learning experience for trainees, supervisors, fellows, and specialist international medical graduates (SIMGs), we’re replacing the Training Portfolio System (TPS) with a new cloud-based platform — MyPortfolio.
+As part of our focus on delivering a consistent, contemporary, and high-quality learning experience for trainees, supervisors, fellows, and specialist international medical graduates (SIMGs), we have replaced the Training Portfolio System (TPS) with a new cloud-based platform — MyPortfolio.
 MyPortfolio was developed under Project Elevate.

 See what the ANZCA Trainee Committee have to say about the new platform.

-A growing suite of MyPortfolio tutorial videos is also available via Learn@ANZCA → Anaesthesia MyPortfolio tutorial videos.
-Additional resources will be added over the coming months.
+A growing suite of MyPortfolio tutorial videos is now available via Learn@ANZCA → Anaesthesia MyPortfolio tutorial videos

 The functionality in MyPortfolio is going to improve overall task visibility as an SOT in a much more straightforward way.
 It's a nice easy overview instead of searching for pieces of information.